The original post was written in March 2020. It has since been updated in late April 2020.

 These are uncertain times!
-Unfortunately this week I made the difficult decision to postpone the Surrogacy Sisterhood scheduled in May; with travel bans already affecting surrogates in Tasmania and New Zealand, I am concerned that further bans could occur at any time.
+Unfortunately I made the difficult decision to postpone the Surrogacy Sisterhood scheduled in May, and since doing so, the state borders closed which stops us all from getting to South Australia for the Retreat.
 No fear!
 We shall reschedule and the surrogates are in good spirits – we’ll be meeting over Zoom while we bunker down in our homes.

 We’re part-way through a surrogacy arrangement overseas – what do we do?

-There are also likely isolation requirements in your destination country, or in some cases prohibitions on entry.
+There are likely isolation requirements in your destination country, or in some cases prohibitions on entry.
+Growing Families is assisting people with completing the necessary paperwork to be able to travel outside Australia and into their destination country.

 What about IVF treatment?